bowman2001/perplexdoc/content/doc/page/_index.md

 tags: [page]
 ---

 The theme generates all variable elements around the content from page specific meta-data.
-We need to provide these parameters in the front-matter.
+We need to provide these parameters in the frontmatter.
 {.p-first} <!-- more -->